seancdavis/seancdavis-com/www/src/blog/posts/2021-04-29-10-unspoken-developer-truths.md

 ## #1: We are gatekeeping our industry

-> Coding is hard to learn because we’ve made it that way.
+> Coding is hard to learn because we've made it that way.
 >
-> Without the gatekeeping there would be a lot more people in the industry and we wouldn’t be in such high demand.
+> Without the gatekeeping there would be a lot more people in the industry and we wouldn't be in such high demand.
 >
 > \- [@laurieontech](https://twitter.com/laurieontech/status/1377064010621857792)